hamyyy/SFML-Template/README.md

 # sfml-vscode-boilerplate
-An SFML 2.5.0 C++14 configuration for Visual Studio Code (on Windows)
+An SFML 2.5.0 C++14 configuration for Visual Studio Code (on Windows, mostly)

 ## Prerequisites